AniaWorkIT-coder/MidnightMiner/EasyGuide.md

 # Easy Guide to Running Midnight Miner on Windows

-This guide will help you start mining NIGHT tokens on Windows.
+This guide will help you start mining NIGHT tokens on Windows with MidnightMiner.
+If you have any questions, you can post them [here](https://www.reddit.com/r/Midnight/comments/1onpvk5/comment/nn40j1r/) or message @djeanql on Discord.

 ## What This Software Does